emekanwankwo/pms/README.md

 - Add `.env` file from the `.env.sample` specifying your database URL in it
 - Run `export MONGODB_URI=your-database-url` to make it temporarily available on the terminal
 - Run `mongod` (To start mongodb service, mongodb has to be installed locally, this is not needed if a cloud-based db is used)
-- Run `npm start` to start up the application which can be accessed on the specified port
+- Run `npm start` to start up the application which can be accessed on the specified port (Run `npm test` to run the tests).

 ### Requirements
 To be able to use the application locally, the following are required: